suhasnagaraj99/CNC_Tending_Bot-Kinematics-of-ABB_IRB_1600/README.md

 # CNC Tending Bot: Kinematics of ABB IRB 1600

 This repository contains the submission for Project2 by Group 2 members - Suhas (suhas99) and Swaraj (swarajmr).
-The project involves Kinematics of ABB IRB 1600 and Gazebo Simulation
+The project involves Kinematics of ABB IRB 1600 and Gazebo Simulation of CNC tending process

 ## Repository Structure
 - **suhas99_swarajmr_group2_Project2_Report.pdf**: Containes a detailed description of the project.